berrak/virtualbox/README.md

 Oracle: virtualbox-4.2.16

-### Setting up each VM
+### Setting up each VM with NAT (not bridged networking)

-If not already done so, install a VM with the VirtualBox wizard.
+If not already done so, install a VM with the VirtualBox wizard (use *New* button) and use NAT (which is the default networking setup).

-Once the Debian installer starts, and to use the site manifest as is, use *web*, *mojo*, *php* and *hard* as the *host name*, and use 'vbox.tld' as your VM *domain name*.
+Once the Debian installer starts, and to use the site manifest as is, use 'web', 'mojo', 'php' and *hard* as the *host name*, and use 'vbox.tld' as your VM *domain name*.
 Note that each VM domain *must* use the same domain name.